HashMapsData2Value/AlgorandFAQ/README.md

 - /u/abeliabedelia: https://goplay.space/#BhrW4QZ3Sty  <- Grab the code, then compile and run on [Go](https://golang.org/) LOCALLY!
 - /u/Ok-Cryptographer2706: https://algorand.oortnet.com/
 - https://github.com/Coinomi/bip39-coinomi (claims to have added support for Algorand)

+## Help, I am trying to send Algo from one account to another but it is giving a "minimum balance" error!

+You need to keep 0.1 Algo per ASA opted into, as well as some for each (stateful) smart contract opted into.
+There is also a [minimum balance of 0.1 Algo necessary for basic functionality](https://developer.algorand.org/docs/features/accounts/#minimum-balance).
+Note that the Algo are still there in your account.

+The solution is to either transact less, or to opt-out of the ASAs and/or smart contracts.

+In a blockchain there is a need to keep track of every transaction that has ever taken place, and the holdings of every account as a result of those transactions, If there was no "stake" in opting into ASAs and SCs, adversaries could mint a lot of assets and clog up storage that way.
+Now you need to keep some Algo, and there is also a limit to how many ASAs one account can contain.

+In the future, if the price of Algo goes, these limits can be lowered.

 # Network